jaredescott/youtube_transcriber/README.md

 ### For Genius.com Users

-This tool is optimized for creating lyrics for Genius.com:
+This tool is specially optimized for creating lyrics for Genius.com:

 1. Lines are intelligently separated based on natural pauses in the song
 2. Default model is set to "medium" for better lyrics accuracy